Being quiet isn’t a weakness, rather, it allows me to listen and understand even more.

 I’m tired of people telling me that quiet is a bad thing.
 I think this is a subject we introverts can commiserate on, as it happens so often that someone points out how quiet we are — and it can leave us feeling worthless.
 It happened to me recently at work, and it came from one of my coworkers this time.

 Not only am I an introvert, but I’m also a highly sensitive person (HSP), and this job plays to some of my weakest skills: the ability to work in a fast-paced environment, interact with strangers, and deal with the likelihood that people will find fault in something I’ve done and tell me about it rudely to my face.
-As an HSP, I like making others happy, and I’m prone to people-pleasing (something I’m working on).
+As an HSP, I like making others happy, but I’m prone to people-pleasing (something I’m working on).
 As an introvert, I’m an overthinker, and often a perfectionist.